shimlab/BLAZE/README.md

 2. **Identify high-confidence putative barcode:**
 BLAZE filters the putative barcodes to get a list of high-confidence putative barcode using the following criteria:
    * High-confidence putative barcode should be in the 10x whitelist with exact sequence match.
    * minQ >= threshold (15 by default).

-Note: this step happens internally without a output file.
+   Note: this step happens internally without an output file.

 3. **Generate the barcode whitelist:**
 BLAZE scans throught the list of high-confidence putative barcodes and counts the number of appearances of each unique barcode sequence.